 Probiotics do so much more than support digestion.
 They play a key role in your dog’s overall well-being.

-Probiotics help strengthen the immune system, promote a shiny coat and healthy skin, and even support energy levels, keeping your pup playful and active.
+Probiotics help support the immune system, contribute to healthy skin and shiny coat, and may encourage energy and vitality so your pup stays playful and active.

-Whether your dog struggles with occasional tummy troubles, seasonal allergies, or a dull coat, PetOptimum Probiotics provide targeted support to help them thrive from nose to tail.
+Whether your dog struggles with occasional tummy troubles, seasonal allergies, or a dull coat, dog probiotics provide targeted support to help them thrive from nose to tail.

-With daily use, you’re not just tackling one issue—you’re investing in your dog’s long-term health and happiness.
+With daily use, you’re not just tackling one issue, you’re supporting your dog’s long-term health, happiness, and comfort.

 The Role of Prebiotics

 Prebiotics are the unsung heroes of gut health.
-These natural fibers serve as fuel for probiotics, encouraging the growth of beneficial bacteria that keep your dog’s digestive system running smoothly.
+Natural fibers such as FOS (Fructooligosaccharides) act as food for probiotics, giving the good bacteria what they need to grow and keep your dog’s digestive system running smoothly.

-By feeding the good bacteria, prebiotics help maintain a balanced gut environment, which can improve digestion, support nutrient absorption, and reduce the risk of issues like constipation.
+By nourishing beneficial gut bacteria, prebiotics like FOS, help maintain a balanced gut environment, improve digestion, support nutrient absorption, and even reduce the chances of constipation.

 Common Misconceptions About Probiotics